-Estrella Torrez, Ph.D.
+Estrella Torrez, Ph.D. (she/her)

-Yomaira C. Figueroa, Ph.D.
+Yomaira C. Figueroa, Ph.D. (she/her)

 DR. YOMAIRA C. FIGUEROA is assistant professor of Afro Diaspora Studies in the department of English and the African American & African Studies program at Michigan State University.
 Her work examines 20th century U.S. Latinx Caribbean, Afro-Latinx and Afro-Hispanic literature & culture.
 She earned her Ph.D. and M.A. in the department of Ethnic Studies at the University of California, Berkeley and her B.A. in English, Puerto Rican & Hispanic Caribbean Studies, and Women’s and Gender Studies at Rutgers University, New Brunswick (Douglass College).
 A native of Puerto Rico, Yomaira was raised in Hoboken, NJ and is a first-generation high school and college graduate.
 Along with Professor Rae Paris, Yomaira is the co-founder of WOCI at Michigan State.
 In her spare time Yomaira loves to travel, write short stories, create DIY projects, and spend time with her partner and pets: a dog and a turtle!